 — Joe Westerman, h/t Betfred Super League news release

-What’s crazier than slapping your knee back in place is that this knee injury is nothing out of the ordinary, according to Hull FC coach Lee Radford.
+What’s crazier than slapping your knee back in place is that this right knee injury is nothing out of the ordinary, according to Hull FC coach Lee Radford.

 “He does that every fortnight,” Radford said of Westerman.
 “It has genuinely come out on numerous occasions — he needs some ligaments in there somewhere.”